itshypon/ip-sniffer/README.md

 ## IP Sniffer

-A simple IP Sniffer tool written in Rust that scan for open ports.
+A simple IP Sniffer tool written in Rust that scans open ports on a given ip address.

 ```
 cargo run -- -j <number_of_threads> <ip_address>